gitcoinco/grants-stack/packages/api/README.md

 To run this application locally:

+1. Generate the `.env` file by cloning `env.sample`

-1. Start the docker container to start the posgres DB
+2. Start the docker container to start the posgres DB
 ```shell
 docker compose up
 ```

-2. On a seperate terminal, start the node server
+3. On a seperate terminal, start the node server
 ```shell
 npm run dev
 ```

-3. Run the migrations to create tables
+4. Run the migrations to create tables
 ```shell
 npm run prisma:migrate
 ```